BitBrushCo/dockerstartertest/README.md

 # dockerstartertest
 ## Introduction
 This "how to" will show how to install Docker in a Windows machine with a super simple staic web site.
 We will use a simple Docker image for Apache.
+The tutorial is very simple to follow and easy to build and test.
+Only major thing you have to be careful is about sharing folders between your hosts, guest and containers.
+The virtual path in this tutorial is relative to my directory settings in my Windows environment.
+It may be different in your environment.
+You should be able to add your own custom path just by changing the "-v" switch when you invoke ```docker run```.
+Everything else, including adding a shared volume in VirtualBox machine should be standard.
+There are a lot of different ways to share folders but my intention was to create a convention that would reduce developer's pain by eliminating modification to buld files and runner commands as much as possible.

 ## Software Installs